 - Warehouse managers can be equipped for highly accurate decision making (related to discounting etc.)

 - Inventory can be checked selectively by picking an area on the warehouse map or by value of product, expiry date, etc.

 - A simple solution which requires minimal training

 A system so good, you’ll want to take it for a spin

 Warehouses can use the drones in two business models.
-They can invest in their drone fleet upfront and run the operations independently or they can use our as-a-Service model and use the drones once a month or quarterly as required.
+They can invest in drones upfront and run the operation independently or they can use our as-a-Service model and use the drones once a month or quarterly as required.